oasis-tcs/openc2-oc2ls/oc2ls.md

 ### D.3.3  Translation To JSON Schema

-> JADN translation to JSON schema
+> TBD:  JADN translation to JSON schema

 ## D.4 Additional Information

+JADN supports organizing features to facilitate the creation and management of JADN schemas.
+In particular:

+ - Schemas can be broken up into a collection of **packages**.
+A package is a collection of type definitions along with information about the package, such as the namespace the package defines, its version, and other administrative and technical information.
+ - The use of **namespaces** enables one packages toi reference type definitions from other packages.

-> Reference to OpenC2 JADN schema external artifact
+> TBD: Reference to, descriptionf of OpenC2 JADN schema external artifact